fbgallet/roam-extension-live-ai-assistant/README.md

 Choose the AI models provider(s) that will provide you with an API key to use their services at will and copy your API key in the extension settings.

 OpenAI and Anthropic currently provide the most tested models for Live AI, but many other options are available.
 For paid models, you will be billed for each request based on the number of tokens used, which in practice is **very much cheaper** than existing subscriptions, and without the specific limitations of these subscriptions (you don't need any subscription to use Live AI, do not confuse the paid use of the API with, for example, ChatGPT Plus).
-Be aware that OpenAI API key is required for specific features: voice transcription, text-to-speech and Image generation.
+Be aware that OpenAI API key is required for specific features: voice transcription, text-to-speech and Image generation (now also supported by Google API).
 Web Search or PDF reading can be achieved both with specific OpenAI or Anthropic models.

 Obtaining an API key is a simple operation, accessible to any user.
 Follow the [instructions provided here](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/docs/api-keys-and-pricing.md) if you do not already have API keys and see [here](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/docs/api-keys-and-pricing.md#main-models-pricing-per-million-tokens) current API pricing.

+### Your first prompts using Chat panel

+🆕 You can simply click on the Chat icon in the left sidebar to start an ephemeral conversation right away in the new **Chat panel**!
+You'll be guided and assisted by the Chat Agent to discover all the new features.
+Since v.22, it's the easiest entry point to Live AI (but discover also below the very useful Context menu)

 ### Your first prompts using buttons & Live AI context menu

-Just write some basic prompt in a block (or press the microphone button and provide vocal instructions), keep the cursor focus in this block and click on the "Ask AI" button (⚡️ lightning bolt icon).
+Or you can also simply write some basic prompt in any block (or press the microphone button and provide vocal instructions) and click on the "Ask AI" button (⚡️ lightning bolt icon).
 That's all !
 It will send your prompt to the default model and insert the response in the children blocks of your prompt.

+For request to AI models directly from your notes, the **KEY PRINCIPLE** is simple:

+> **the focused or selected block(s) is the prompt**

 <img width="600" alt="Live AI buttons" src="https://github.com/user-attachments/assets/7aac243d-3a0d-4cd7-9d6d-c5075162fee1" />

-This simple process can be still more efficient with keyboard only, using `Live AI context menu`, a rich context menu with a search box to access any Live AI command very quicky.
+This simple process can be still more efficient with keyboard only, using `Live AI Context menu`, a rich context menu with a search box to access any Live AI command and context definition very quicky.

 > [!IMPORTANT]
 > The context menu is the main entry point to Live AI, read the following instructions carrefuly: